the main vine, not the loose one.

 bounciness, colour, pitch, loudness, bitterness, sweetness,

 smoothness and sharpness.
-You can teach creative thinking,
+You can teach creative thinking and

-encourage and support creative thought.
-Doing these sorts of
+always encourage and support creative thought.
+Doing these sorts

 Brilliant!
 This is problem based learning.

 I just love it when I create situations when students do not